sonic-net/SONiC/doc/smart-switch/BFD/SmartSwitchDpuLivenessUsingBfd.md

 <img src="images/DB_And_Notification.png">

-## 2.7 NPU-DPU midplane state change and BFD session update
+## 2.6 NPU-DPU midplane state change and BFD session update

-When NPU-DPU PCIe interface goes down due to some trigger or platform changes, local DPU BFD sessions on NPU are brought down.
-This will trigger route changes to the local DPU.
-NPU BFD sessions are updated because NPU cannot communicate to DPU APP_DB when Pcie is down.
-VnetRouteOrch subscribes to ChassisStateDB Table DPU_STATE.
-When pcie_link_state attribute changes in DPU_STATE, VnetRouteOrch updates the corresponding NPU's BFD session config to 'shutdown' state.
-This will bring down the NPU-DPU BFD session down trigerring the VIP route update.
+When NPU-DPU midplane interface goes down due to some trigger or platform changes, PMON module updates the midplane NetDev interface state in DPU_STATE DB.
+HA manager listens to NetDev interface state in DPU_STATE DB and updates the NPU-DPU dataplane interface corresponding to that DPU.
+This will bring down the local and remote BFD sessions between NPU and DPU.

 <img src="images/DPU_State_BFD_Changes.png">

-## 2.8 VNET Route and BFD session updates
+## 2.7 VNET Route and BFD session updates
 Some of the scenarios when VIP is pointing to Local and Remote nexthops and the BFD session state changes between NPU and DPU.
 In the below scenarios, local NH is the IP nexthop to local DPU and Remote NH is the